mikaelbr/writings/js-syntax-series/function-arguments.md

 ## Conclusion

 The dynamic nature of JavaScript makes arguments and parameter for an interesting case.
-We can pass in what ever values we want and it's up to the function to handle what it.
+We can pass in whatever values we want and it's up to the function to handle it.
 We could either fail horribly or handle it in a different way.
 It's up to us to decide what is best for the problem we're solving.
-In some cases this dynamic nature is an advantage of flexibility.
-In other cases it can be a foot-gun where it causes errors in our code.
+In some cases, this dynamic nature is an advantage of flexibility.
+In other cases, it can be a foot-gun where it causes errors in our code.
 The important part is knowing how it works so we can choose what approach is best.

 Explicit is almost always better than implicit.
 If we can explicitly define our parameters and with an explicit API we should do that.
 This means not relying on `arguments` variable, but using rest, and instead of overloading functions through arguments we should have separate functions with separate names being more explicit with the use case.
-It's how ever, cases where things like checking argument count and argument types makes sense.
+It's however, cases where things like checking argument count and argument types makes sense.
 When making functions, in any language, think about the consumer of the function.
 Think about the invocation site.
 What makes more sense for using it.
 Optimising for terseness and overly